tpwo/pyzet/docs/README.md

     delete mode 100644 zettels/20220126232716/README.md
     /home/<your-username>/zet/zettels/20220126232716 was removed

-As you can see, I had to confirm the deletion with `y` (capitalization matters).
+As you can see, we had to confirm the deletion with `y` (capitalization matters).
 Pressing `Enter` or any other key will abort the process.

 Because pyzet uses Git, the removed zettel is still available in the Git